Russell added to Final Four Watch List

 Russell averaged 13.1 points and 5.3 rebounds as a junior in 2011-12 after transferring from Wisconsin.

-Ross scores five
+Ross scores five in opener

 Dixon graduate Matt Ross scored five points in 21 minutes for Chicago State University on Saturday in a 72-67 season-opening loss to Green Bay.